ansible/community-ansible-dev-tools-image/README.md

 # ansible-dev-tools-container-community

-This repo contains the files and configuration to build the `ansible-dev-tools` container.
+This repo contains the files and configuration to build a container called `ansible-dev-tool-container-community`

 When available the `ansible-dev-tools` container can be used: